irookanji/nordea.com-en/README.md

 gradle -Dbrowser=browser_name test
 ```
 P.S.
 Didn't have a chance to configure and test Safari browser, however Chrome and Firefox are supported on both platforms

+## Jenkins job
+Jenkins job and the entire history of its launches can be found [here](https://jenkins.autotests.cloud/view/cohort_03/job/c03-g10-irookanji-nordea.com/)

 ## Results Reporting
 Every step is logged by Allure.
 It generates all actions performed by scripts to a separate html document and saves the entire history of running Jenkins tests.